Introduction

 The Qualitative Pillars: Understanding Customer Sentiment

 Data tells you what is happening, but sentiment tells you why.
-To truly understand how to measure brand loyalty, you must engage with the voices of your customers.
+To truly understand how to measure brand loyalty, you must engage with the voices of your customers through strategic survey design and brand sentiment analysis.

 Net Promoter Score (NPS)